Quick answer

-Budget vs actual analysis from Tally data compares planned budgets against actual income and expenses recorded in Tally Prime.
-A BI dashboard automates this comparison, showing variance by ledger group, cost centre, or time period.
-Indian businesses use this to catch overspending early, hold departments accountable, and make mid-year budget corrections — instead of discovering variances only at year-end.
+Budget vs actual analysis from Tally compares planned budgets against actual income and expenses in Tally Prime.
+FireAI's one-click Tally connector auto-syncs actuals and overlays them against budgets on visual dashboards — showing variance by ledger group, cost centre, and time period.
+This helps Indian businesses catch overspending early and make mid-year corrections instead of discovering variances at year-end.

 Most Indian businesses create annual budgets, but very few track them against actuals in real time.
 The reason is simple — Tally Prime's built-in budgeting is basic and the comparison reports are hard to use.
 Budget variance analytics solves this by overlaying budgeted figures against actual Tally transactions on an interactive dashboard.